compulim/react-chain-of-responsibility/README.md

 This approach may seem overkill at first.

-This is to support advanced scenarios where props are not ready until all rendering components are decided.
+This is to support advanced scenarios where props are not ready until all rendering components are built.

 For example, in a chat UI, the middleware is used to influence how the message bubble is rendered, say, a text message vs. an image vs. a hidden message.